carpentries/lesson-development-training/episodes/lesson-content.md

-syntax for components of a lesson website that are not part of the standard set of Markdown features, e.g. page metadata such as the YAML header above, or blocks to make exercises and solutions visually distinctive.
+syntax for components of a lesson website that are not part of the standard set of Markdown features, e.g. page metadata such as the YAML header above, or fenced div blocks to make certain content visually distinctive.
 In these cases, you may see GitHub render the content differently from how it appears on your website, or not at all.